Cover photo by Gregg Darling.

 Status and Conservation

-Uncommon, but still the most regularly encountered Syncordulia species.
+The Yellow Presba is uncommon, but still the most regularly encountered Syncordulia species.
 Listed as Vulnerable in the IUCN Red List of Threatened Species.
+Yellow Presbas are only found in undisturbed environments and are not tolerant of habitat degradation.

 Distribution

-Endemic to South Africa.
-Most regular in the Western Cape.
-Additionally, there are records of this species from the Drakensberg regions of the Eastern Cape and KwaZulu-Natal, where it is likely to have been overlooked and under-recorded.
+The Yellow Presba is endemic to South Africa.
+It is most regular in the Western Cape.
+Additionally, there are records of this species from the Drakensberg regions of the Eastern Cape and KwaZulu-Natal, where it is rare but likely to have been overlooked and under-recorded.

 Below is a map showing the distribution of records for Yellow Presba in the OdonataMAP database as at February 2020.